45+ Hacking Statistics 2023 Social Media, Email Phishing and Mobile Hacking Stats

 – An average US household owns seventeen IoT devices.

-– In the year 2020, the world’s IoT expenditures were greater than $1 trillion.
+– In the year 2023, the world’s IoT expenditures were greater than $805 billion.

 – Hacking IoT devices is easy.
 This statement also stands correct for cameras that are connected with internet connectivity.
 These cameras are mostly connected with login credentials with default settings with the sole purpose of hacking them.